Rosuav/MustardMine/README.md

   - This page should be accessible w/o auth, and would be used for OBS
   - Allow custom CSS?
 * Internal refactoring: use https://github.com/lepture/authlib
+* Bug: Selecting a setup with fewer than 3 communities doesn't blank the spares